 Withdrawal from an Individual Course

-Withdrawal from individual courses must be initiated after the schedule adjustment (drop/add) period, but no later than 15 class days before the end of the semester as designated by the official Academic Calendar (or a proportional amount of time for courses less than 15 weeks in length).
-You are able to withdraw from individual courses through the online registration system or by submitting a signed form available from Registration and Records, or the Student Services Center at the Downtown Campus.
-This process should be completed only after a discussion with the faculty member and financial aid advisor.
+Withdrawal from individual courses must be initiated after the schedule adjustment (drop/add) period, but before 80% of the course has been completed as designated by the official Academic Calendar (or a proportional amount of time for courses less than 15 weeks in length).
+You are able to withdraw from individual courses online at MyMCC/Current Student/Registration or by submitting a signed form available from Registration and Records on the Brighton Campus or the Student Services Center at the Downtown Campus.

 Complete Withdrawal from the College

 Your withdrawal date is considered to be the date the official notification is received in the appropriate office.
-YOU ARE NOT OFFICIALLY WITHDRAWN UNTIL THIS PROCESS IS COMPLETED AND RISK RECEIVING “F” GRADES FOR ALL CURRENT COURSES.
+YOU ARE NOT OFFICIALLY WITHDRAWN UNTIL THIS PROCESS IS COMPLETED AND RISK RECEIVING “F” GRADES FOR ALL CURRENT COURSES IF YOU DO NOT INITIATE A WITHDRAWAL.

-After a complete withdrawal from a term, you will be required to apply for readmission through the Admissions Office if you stop out for more than one semester or plan to return in a different program.
+After a complete withdrawal from a term, you will not be required to apply for readmission through the Admissions Office unless you stop out for more than two semesters or plan to return in a different program.